ghostlyminnty1/NavBar/README.md

 # NavBar
-Navigation Bar with interactive features
+Navigation Bar with interactive features.
+Using HTML, CSS and JavaScript for Animations